aabccd021/tiny-cookie-session/README.md

 This library focuses solely on session management and does not implement CSRF protection.
 You should implement CSRF protection for your entire application before using any functions from this library.

-## Signed Cookies

-This library doesn't sign cookies directly.

-The main benefit of signed cookies is detecting tampered cookie without reaching the storage backend, but this isn't strictly required for this library to work or to provide security.

-You can implement cookie signing as an additional layer in your application if desired.

 ## Security Limitations

 While this library provides session forking detection, be aware of these limitations: